cyberbotics/webots-doc/automobile/openstreetmap-importer.md

 world.

 > **Note**:
-The importer script depends on the following python packages: `lxml`, `pyproj` and `scipy`.
+The importer script depends on the following Python packages: `lxml`, `pyproj` and `scipy`.
-You might install them using pip: `pip install lxml pyproj scipy`
+You can install them using pip: `pip install lxml pyproj scipy`

 You can use several arguments with this script: